-(a) Financial instruments (continued):
+- (a) Financial instruments (continued): - (v) Measurement subsequent to initial recognition:

-(v) Measurement:

 Financial assets at fair value through profit or loss are subsequently measured at fair value.
 Net gains and losses including foreign exchange gains and losses, are recognised in profit or loss in 'net income from financial assets at FVTPL' in the statement of comprehensive income.